GalijotasE/bank_app/README.md

     *Updated bank database model by inserting a "person" table into the database.
     *Updated "person" table in database model, solving a minor error.
     *Updated bank database model by inserting an "account" table into the database.
+    *Updated bank database model by inserting a "bank" table into the database.